Tagggar/Firefox-Alpha/README.md

 &nbsp;

+### Security

+🔗 **[uBlock Origin](https://github.com/gorhill/uBlock#ublock-origin-ubo)** - is the only security extension you'll need.
+Follow the configuration guides and your personal preferences.
+It prevents loading heavy scripts, ensuring faster and more secure web surfing.

+&nbsp;

 <!-- Install -->
 ## :arrow_down: Install:

-1. In `about:support` > open Firefox profile folder and put files inside `chrome` folder:
+1. In `about:support` > open Firefox profile folder and put `chrome` folder:

     📂 `...` `/` `firefox profile` `/` `chrome` `/` `userChrome.css`